-- 1. A student may appeal the action taken by the hearing panel.
+- 1. Either party may appeal the due process action taken by the hearing panel.
 Only procedural matters will be addressed in subsequent review. - 2.
 A student seeking to appeal the decision of the hearing panel must file a written request with the Vice President of Student Services within10 days of receipt of the hearing panel's decision.
 This request must state the grievance and the requested action and will be forwarded to the appropriate Vice President for review. - 3.
 If a need for an appeal hearing is determined, the Vice President of Student Services and the Vice President of Instruction will handle appeals in each other's areas of supervision including selecting balanced panels to hear appeals and chairing appeal hearings. - 4.
-The student will be given a decision regarding an appeal within 10 working days of filing the request. - 5.
-The President has the right to overturn any decision from a hearing or an appeal.
+The student will be given a decision regarding an appeal within 10 working days of filing the request.